The Reality of Foot Drop

 What types of diagnosis?

-To diagnose foot drop, our Specialist will do a physical examination and ask you about your symptoms.
+To diagnose foot drop, our Neurologist will do a physical examination and ask you about your symptoms.
 Our doctor will also want to see how you walk, and will examine your leg muscles for any weakness or damage.

 Our Specialist may order certain tests, including the following: